nirtamir2/talks/2025-06-26/src/slides.md

 [click]
 Then we create a program with Effect.gen().
 Its like a blueprint of the program or a thunk.
-Represents a computation.
+It represents a computation.
 It accepts a generator function here, so we have to use function with asterisk*

 [click]